GrACE: Generation using Associated Code Edits: Introduction

 We demonstrate the benefits of our approach in two settings: (1)~\emph{zero-shot setting} in which the LLM is used out-of-the-box without additional training but with an informative prompt about associated edits and (2)~\emph{fine-tuning setting} in which the LLM is fine-tuned on data annotated with associated edits.
 In both cases, our results show significant benefits of conditioning existing LLMs on associated edits without having to pay the price of designing and training specialized models from scratch.

 In our experiments, we use the code-editing benchmarks from \overwatch and \cpo.
 As the baseline LLMs, we use the \davinci model in the zero-shot setting and the \codet model (220M params) in the fine-tuning setting.
 We show that the use of associated edits helps boost the ability of these models to predict the next edit compared to the pre-trained models used without associated edits.
 In the case of \davinci, we get improvements of 17\% and 30\% (in absolute terms) for the Overwatch and C3PO datasets, and improvement of 7.45\% and 9.64\% in the case of \codet.
 We also compare \davinci with associated-edit prompting and the fine-tuned \codet model with the \overwatch and \cpo methods on the respective datasets.
 All our models substantially outperform these methods on their own datasets by a significant margin.
 Our best models outperform \overwatch on its dataset by 10.92\% and \cpo on its dataset by 28.63\% (absolute): this is 28.61\% and 53.82\% relative improvement respectively.
 EditPro dataset and model have not been released by the authors yet, therefore, we were unable to compare against it.
-Both \overwatch and \cpo construct edited code from existing or past code, whereas we use LLMs capable of generating new code.
+Both \overwatch and \cpo construct edited code from {\em{existing}} or past code, whereas we use LLMs that are capable of generating {\em{new}} code.
 We show that this makes our approach more general, and we can predict code edits that are often out-of-scope for these approaches.

-In summary, we make the following contributions: \begin{enumerate} \item We consider a practically important software-engineering problem of predicting code edits and propose a novel method of leveraging powerful LLMs to predict code edits by conditioning them on prior edits. \item Through experimentation on two datasets, we show that even though the LLMs may not be successful in generating code edits without the knowledge of prior edits, by incorporating associated edits, we can substantially improve their performance in zero-shot or fine-tuning settings. \item Our strategy of combining the generative capabilities of LLMs with the knowledge of associated edits is superior to the state-of-the-art symbolic or neural methods designed specifically to handle code edits. \item We conduct several experiments to thoroughly evaluate our approach and report insights gleaned from them. \end{enumerate}
+In summary, we make the following contributions: \begin{enumerate} \item We consider a practically important software-engineering problem of predicting code edits and propose \grace, a novel method of leveraging powerful LLMs to predict code edits by conditioning them on prior edits. \item Through experimentation on two datasets, we show that using \grace we can substantially improve performance of LLMs in zero-shot or fine-tuning settings. \item \grace is superior to the state-of-the-art symbolic or neural methods designed specifically to handle code edits. \item We conduct experiments to thoroughly evaluate \grace and report insights gleaned from them. \end{enumerate}